dhimmel/blog/content/posts/2020-10-20_long-trail-maps/long-trail-maps.md

 | toilets:disposal | pitlatrine |
 | toilets:handwashing | no |

-I added `composting=yes` to help raise awareness of proper [privy etiquette](https://www.greenmountainclub.org/privy-privy-privy/): no trash, only toilet paper and poo, unless it's a moldering privy in which case urine is welcome.
+I added the `composting=yes` tag to help raise awareness of proper [privy etiquette](https://www.greenmountainclub.org/privy-privy-privy/): no trash, only toilet paper and poo, unless it's a moldering privy in which case urine is welcome.

 On the interactive map above, there is a _before_ layer you can toggle on, which will show the Long Trail route before my edits.